michalsom/netflix-scope/README.md

 > For Netflix and VPN users

-> Node.js, Express.js, EJS, Axios
+> Node.js, Express.js, EJS, Axios, jQuery

 ## Installation

 - npm install
+- get your free API keys for: <a href="https://rapidapi.com/unogs/api/unogs"> uNoGS </a>, <a href="https://www.omdbapi.com/apikey.aspx"> OMDb  </a>.
+- insert your API keys to /routes/index.js and /routes/movie.js
 - node demo